IrisShaders/glsl-transformer/README.md

 This project uses semver for versioning.
 If there are frequent breaking API changes then the major version will change frequently.
 This is the way.

 This library is written in Java 16 and using [jabel](https://github.com/bsideup/jabel) compiled to Java 8 compatible classes.
 This means it doesn't use any newer Java language APIs.
 The tests are not affected by this and will only be run on the latest Java version (because it's annoying only use Java 8 in the tests).
 If nobody needs Java 8 support anymore in the future, it will be dropped with a major release.
+Currently, this is because Minecraft 1.16 uses Java 8.

 ## Credit